Nexosis/nexosis.github.io/_tutorials/detectingCheatersInCsGo.md

 [Counter-Strike: Global Offensive](https://en.wikipedia.org/wiki/Counter-Strike:_Global_Offensive){:target="_blank"}, or CS:GO for short, is a team-based [multiplayer](https://en.wikipedia.org/wiki/Multiplayer_video_game){:target="_blank"} highly competitive [first person shooter](https://en.wikipedia.org/wiki/First-person_shooter){:target="_blank"} video game made and published by [Valve Software](http://www.valvesoftware.com){:target="_blank"} in 2012 that is still very popular today.
 This game, like many online games, has seen its share of cheating issues.
 Since cheaters use a variety of techniques to gain an unfair advantage, we hypothesize a player's in-game performance metrics could be used to build a machine learning model that will classify whether or not that player is cheating.

 This tutorial will walk the reader through this sample from beginning to end: starting with collecting, preparing, and submitting the dataset, building and deploying a classification model, and finally using that model to classify players as either a potential cheater or an honest gamer.
 If you'd like to follow along, you can sign up for one of our free Community accounts and use curl, [Postman](https://www.getpostman.com){:target="_blank"}, the [Nexosis Powershell client library](https://www.powershellgallery.com/packages/PSNexosisClient/2.1.0){:target="_blank"}, or one of our other [Client Libraries](http://docs.nexosis.com/clients/){:target="_blank"} in the language of your choice.
+Here's a link to the dataset this article will be working with in our [`sampledata`](https://github.com/Nexosis/sampledata/){:target="_blank"} GitHub repository here at [CS:GO DataSet on GitHub](https://github.com/Nexosis/sampledata/blob/master/csgo-small.csv){:target="_blank"}.

+To jump straight to uploading data and building a model, you can start here at [Uploading the Data](#uploading-the-data) section.

 -----